JohnCoates/Aerial/Readme.md

 # Aerial - Apple TV Aerial Views Screen Saver

-Aerial is a Mac screensaver based on the new Apple TV screensaver that displays the Aerial movies Apple shot over New York, San Francisco, Hawaii, China, etc. Starting with version 2.0.0, it also includes 3rd party videos that were donated to the project!
+Aerial is a Mac screensaver based on the new Apple TV screensaver that displays the Aerial movies Apple shot over New York, San Francisco, Hawaii, China, etc. Starting with version 2.0.0, it also includes videos shared by Joshua Michaels & Hal Bergman!

 Aerial is completely open source, so feel free to contribute to its development.